 HashCalc Pro

 One file in, every digest out.
-HashCalc Pro is the macOS hashing workhorse built for people who actually care about file integrity - developers signing releases, security teams triaging unknown binaries, and anyone who needs to prove that a download is what it claims to be.
-Feed it a file, a text string, or a raw hex payload and it computes up to 48 cryptographic and non-cryptographic hashes in a single streaming pass - SHA-1/2/3, BLAKE2, BLAKE3, RIPEMD, Tiger, Whirlpool, GOST-94, xxHash, CRC, MurmurHash3, FNV, and more - leaning on Apple Silicon's hardware-accelerated SHA instructions where the math matters most.
+HashCalc Pro is a native macOS hashing app for developers, security teams, IT staff, and anyone who needs to verify file integrity.
+Give it a file, text string, or raw hex payload and it computes up to 68 cryptographic and non-cryptographic hashes in one streaming pass, including SHA-1/2/3, SHAKE, BLAKE2, BLAKE3, KangarooTwelve, Skein, RIPEMD, Tiger, Whirlpool, GOST-94, Streebog, SM3, eD2k, xxHash, CRC, MurmurHash3, FNV, and more.

 Built for Apple Silicon

-HashCalc Pro is a native Swift application that ships as arm64 for Apple Silicon Macs (M1 and newer) - no Rosetta, no translation layer.
+HashCalc Pro ships as native arm64 for Apple Silicon Macs (M1 and newer) - no Rosetta or translation layer.

 Who it's for

-- Developers and release engineers - Check artifacts against published SHA-256 or SHA-512 values, batch many algorithms in one run, and copy the exact hex format your docs or CI expect.
+- Developers and release engineers - Verify artifacts against published digests, batch algorithms in one run, and copy output in the format your docs or CI expect.

 What it actually does

 - One read, many digests.
-Pick your algorithms once and the app reads the input a single time, feeding every chunk into every enabled hasher together.
-Large files stream in 8 MB chunks with a live progress bar and a Stop button.
+Pick your algorithms once.
+HashCalc reads the input a single time and feeds each chunk to every enabled hasher in parallel.

 - Three input modes.
 File (including drag-and-drop), plain text, or raw hex byte string.

-- Shift-click any algorithm toggle to flip the entire default set on or off at once.
+- Fast selection.
+Shift-click any algorithm toggle to turn the entire default set on or off.

 - SHA: SHA-1, SHA-224, SHA-256, SHA-384, SHA-512, SHA-512/224, SHA-512/256